DataBiosphere/toil/docs/index.rst

 Toil is an open-source pure-Python workflow engine that lets people write better pipelines.
 You can:

-* Write your workflows in `Common Workflow Language`_ (CWL),
+* Write your workflows in `Common Workflow Language`_ (CWL)
-* Run workflows on your laptop or on huge commercial clouds such as `Amazon Web Services`_ (including the `spot market`_), `Microsoft Azure`_, `OpenStack`_, and `Google Compute Engine`_,
+* Run workflows on your laptop or on huge commercial clouds such as `Amazon Web Services`_ (including the `spot market`_), `Microsoft Azure`_, `OpenStack`_, and `Google Compute Engine`_
-* Take advantage of high-performance computing environments with batch systems like `GridEngine`_, `Apache Mesos`_, and `Parasol`_,
+* Take advantage of high-performance computing environments with batch systems like `GridEngine`_, `Apache Mesos`_, and `Parasol`_
-* Run workflows concurrently at scale using hundreds of nodes and thousands of cores,
+* Run workflows concurrently at scale using hundreds of nodes and thousands of cores
-* Execute workflows efficiently with caching and resource requirement specifications, and
+* Execute workflows efficiently with caching and resource requirement specifications
 * Easily link databases and services

-Toil is just as good if not better than sliced bread, unless you are hungry, in which case we recommend seeking another solution.
+Toil is, admittedly, not quite as good as sliced bread, but it's about as close to it as you're gonna get.
-Click `here`_ to learn more about Toil and what it can do, or jump in and skip to :ref:`Installation`.
+See our `paper`_ to learn more about Toil and what it can do, or jump in and skip to :ref:`Installation`.
 (You can also join us on `GitHub`_ or `Gitter`_.)

 .. _GridEngine: http://gridscheduler.sourceforge.net/